How to Make Almost Anything

 The Fab Academy is a Digital Fabrication Program directed by Neil Gershenfeld of MIT's Center For Bits and Atoms (CBA) and based on MIT's rapid prototyping course, MAS 863: How to Make (Almost) Anything.
 The Fab Academy began as an outreach project from the CBA, and has since spread to Fab Labs around the world.
 The program provides advanced digital fabrication instruction for students through an unique, hands-on curriculum and access to technological tools and resources.

-2013 will mark the fourth year that AS220 has collaborated with MIT's Center for Bits and Atoms in offering the Providence Fab Academy. collaborated with MIT's Center for Bits and Atoms in offering the Providence Fab Academy.
+2014 will mark the fifth year that AS220 has collaborated with MIT's Center for Bits and Atoms in offering the Providence Fab Academy. collaborated with MIT's Center for Bits and Atoms in offering the Providence Fab Academy.
 The Providence Fab Academy session will be held at AS220 Labs.
 See the class schedule for more detail.

 Learn to Turn CODES into THINGS

 At the Fab Academy, you will learn how to envision, prototype and document your ideas through many hours of hands-on experience with digital fabrication tools.
 We take a variety of code formats and turn them into physical objects.

 - Shopbot PRSstandard 96×48

 - Roland Camm-1 GX-24 Vinyl Cutter - This machine cuts adhesive vinyl, which you can use to make stickers, professional signage, or masks and stencils for screen printing and painting.
 We also use the vinyl cutter to cut copper tape for flexible circuit boards.

 - Epilog Legend Mini 24 Laser Cutter - This machine can etch or print on surfaces and cut all types of materials up to ¼” thick: wood, plastic, clothing, cardboard, and more.